S. Jack Hu: University of Michigan

 After finishing his PhD, Hu stayed at the University of Michigan as an eight-month postdoctoral research fellow from January 1991 to August 1991, and then as an assistant research scientist from September 1991 to August 1995.
 During this period, Hu led the "ATP 2mm Project".

 After joining the university faculty as an assistant professor in 1995, he was promoted to associate professor with tenure in 1998 and named professor in 2002.
 From 2002 to 2006, Hu was director of the program in manufacturing and the executive director of Michigan interdisciplinary and professional engineering.
 He also worked on President Barack Obama's Advanced Manufacturing Partnership, a working group advising the federal government on how to bolster American manufacturing.
 He was named vice president for research in 2015 after serving in that position in an interim capacity.
 As vice president for research, he led the development of Mcity, a public-private partnership focused on connected and automated transportation, and a campus-wide initiative on data science.

-Hu has made significant contributions to the department, college and the professional societies at the national level through a wide range of service activities at the University of Michigan.
-At the national/international level, he has served on various committees for ASME and SME.
-Hu was appointed the Editor-in-Chief of SME Journal of Manufacturing Systems in 2008, and elected the chair of Scientific Committee on Assembly and Life Cycle Engineering of the International Academy for Production Engineering (CIRP) in 2010.
-Within the University of Michigan, Hu held a number of leadership positions at all levels, as associate department chair, director of program in manufacturing, director/executive director of InterPro, associate dean, and interim vice president for research etc. Hu also served as chair or member of various committees/task forces.

-As the vice president for research (2014–2019) at the University of Michigan, Hu had overall responsibility for nurturing the excellence and integrity of research across the UM campuses in Ann Arbor, Dearborn and Flint.
+As the vice president for research (2014–2019) at the University of Michigan, Hu had overall responsibility for nurturing the excellence and integrity of research across the University of Michigan campuses in Ann Arbor, Dearborn and Flint.
 The University of Michigan has an annual research expenditure of over $1.5 billion.
 The office of the vice president for research promotes interdisciplinary research, develops and implements research policy, provides central administrative services in support of faculty research, innovation, and economic outreach, and manages activities related to research compliance and the responsible conduct of research.

 Hu was elected as a member into the National Academy of Engineering in 2015 for methods for predicting and diagnosing root causes of product quality variation in multistage assembly systems.